 Students are invited to bring along their bakery ideas or plans, so they can be explored and developed during the course.
 There will be opportunities for group and one-to-one discussion and questions.

 The School of Artisan Food is nestled in the heart of Sherwood Forest on The Welbeck Estate, Nottinghamshire, just a few minutes from the A1 and M1.

 There will not be any practical baking involved in this course.
-Refreshments will be available throughout the day, as well as a buffet style lunch prepared by our team of chefs.
+Refreshments will be available throughout the day, as well as a light lunch.